K-arch27/archscript/README.md

 ### ------------Troubleshooting------------

- sometimes there is a key problem with the Arch Iso and you have to do those commands before being able to install Git :
+ sometimes there is a key problem with the Arch Iso and you have to do this command before being able to install Git :

-> killall gpg-agent

-> rm -rf /etc/pacman.d/gnupg

-> pacman-key --init

-> pacman-key --populate archlinux
+> pacman -Sy archlinux-keyring

 > pacman -Sy git